Caesium: Chemical properties

 Caesium metal is highly reactive and pyrophoric.
 It ignites spontaneously in air, and reacts explosively with water even at low temperatures, more so than the other alkali metals.
 It reacts with ice at temperatures as low as −116 C. Because of this high reactivity, caesium metal is classified as a hazardous material.
 It is stored and shipped in dry, saturated hydrocarbons such as mineral oil.
 It can be handled only under inert gas, such as argon.
 However, a caesium-water explosion is often less powerful than a sodium-water explosion with a similar amount of sodium.
 This is because caesium explodes instantly upon contact with water, leaving little time for hydrogen to accumulate.
 Caesium can be stored in vacuum-sealed borosilicate glass ampoules.
 In quantities of more than about 100 g, caesium is shipped in hermetically sealed, stainless steel containers.

 The chemistry of caesium is similar to that of other alkali metals, in particular rubidium, the element above caesium in the periodic table.
 As expected for an alkali metal, the only common oxidation state is +1.
+It differs from this value in caesides, which contain the Cs^{−} anion and thus have caesium in the −1 oxidation state.
+Under conditions of extreme pressure (greater than 30 GPa), theoretical studies indicate that the inner 5p electrons could form chemical bonds, where caesium would behave as the seventh 5p element, suggesting that higher caesium fluorides with caesium in oxidation states from +2 to +6 could exist under such conditions.
 Some slight differences arise from the fact that it has a higher atomic mass and is more electropositive than other (nonradioactive) alkali metals.
 Caesium is the most electropositive chemical element.
 The caesium ion is also larger and less "hard" than those of the lighter alkali metals.